GoogleCloudDataproc/initialization-actions/hbase/README.md

     ```bash
     --initialization-actions gs://dataproc-initialization-actions/zookeeper/zookeeper.sh,gs://dataproc-initialization-actions/hbase/hbase.sh
     ```
-- The kerberos version of this initialization action should be used in the HA mode.
+- The Kerberos version of this initialization action should be used in the HA mode.
 Otherwise, an additional zookeeper configuration is necessary.